FixingPixels/Aegis/README.md

 /aegis plan
 /aegis start
 ```
 That’s it!
 Aegis creates a clear structure for your project, helping you track tasks, make decisions, and plan efficiently—all using your favorite AI tool.
-The `/aegis init .` command (alternatively, `/aegis init new-project) will initialize the framework in your project.
+The `/aegis init .` command (alternatively, `/aegis init new-project`) will initialize the framework in your project.

-The `/aegis plan` command will trigger the multi-agent planning assistant to help you generate a planning document, which is used by Aegis to get the project up and running.
-You can modify the planning document as you go, or drop your own planning_document.md file into your project and use `/aegis start` to start a new development session.
+The `/aegis plan` command will help you create and refine your project's `planning_document.md`.
+This document outlines your project's goals, architecture, and implementation approach.
+You can modify the planning document as you go, or use your own existing planning document to start a new development session with `/aegis start`.

 ### Ready to Get Started?